kevinhennessy/Angular_Sig/Session 3/readme.md

 * Each component,  directive and module has a **provider** property.
 * **Services** are assigned to providers.
 * The **provider** creates an instance of the service to be injected.
+* A **provider** is an instruction that describes how an object for a certain token is created.
 * The **service** is then injected into a component (or directive) through constructor assignment.
 #### Getting Started with Angular Dependency Injection
 * You don't have to create an Angular injector.
 Angular creates an application-wide injector for you during the bootstrap process.